iamjameswalters/iamjameswalters.github.io/content/django-talk.md

 Tags: Django, deployment, DjangoCon, portfolio
 status: draft

 It's such a delight to give a talk at this year's DjangoCon!
 This is my first tech conference, as well as my first time presenting.
-After the conference is over, I'll take some time to reflect on everything and post about it here, so keep an eye 👀️ out for that!
+I'd love to thank [Will Vincent](https://fosstodon.org/@wsvincent), [Eric Matthes](https://fosstodon.org/@ehmatthes), and [Alyssa Nicholl](https://twitter.com/AlyssaNicoll) for all their help reviewing and refining this talk to be the best it could be. 💚️ After the conference is over, I'll take some time to reflect on everything and post about it here, so keep an eye 👀️ out for that!

 In the meantime, below are links to any resources I mentioned: